Blackboard’s Debt Grows While Canvas Gains Contracts

 Much of Blackboard’s debt has accumulated as long-time customers have made the switch from Blackboard to Canvas.
 One recent and symbolic switch was Cornell University, which was Blackboard’s first customer.
 On the Cornell University website, a statement about the switch noted, “Almost all of our peer institutions have moved to Canvas.”
 But peer pressure is not to blame here.
 One by one, colleges and universities who carry out studies on LMS options are concluding that Canvas is easier to use and considered a much more contemporary option by users.

-According to Bloomberg, in 2016, Blackboard’s market share fell to 28 percent from 31 percent, while Canvas captured 21 percent of the market share, gaining 4 percent over the year.
-When one just looks at the postsecondary market, however, Canvas now appears to be ahead of the game with 1218 LMS installations, which is two more than Blackboard.
+According to Bloomberg, in 2016, Blackboard’s market declined 3%, while Canvas captured 21% of the market.
+Narrowing in on the postsecondary market alone, however, Canvas is ahead with 1218 LMS installations, which is two more than Blackboard.
 As Michael Feldstein at e-Literate observed in an article posted earlier this month, “This is a stunning development for a company that seemed to have established an unbreakable market dominance a decade ago.
 When Blackboard, the number-one US platform in early 2005, announced that it would be acquiring its closest competitor (WebCT) in early 2006, the combined company owned approximately 70% of the US and Canadian market.
 Their next largest competitors were far, far behind.”

 Not surprisingly, as Canvas grabs a larger market share, it is also reporting strong growth.
 In late April 2018, Josh Coates, CEO at Instructure reported that the company had had “a strong start to the year, delivering 39% year-over-year revenue growth and continued substantial improvements to their operating margin.
 He noted that Canvas had a lot to do with Instructure’s growth.
 New clients not only included several U.S. institutions, including Mississippi State University, but also Oxford University with its 44 university colleges and permanent private halls, and their 24,000 students.